-(a) The Company will notify the Union of their intention to have work performed by contractors in the mill, and will, emergencies excepted, afford the Union the opportunity to review it with the Company prior to a final decision being made.
+- (a) The Company will notify the Union of their intention to have work performed by contractors in the mill, and will, emergencies excepted, afford the Union the opportunity to review it with the Company prior to a final decision being made.
 For this purpose, a Joint Contracting Committee will be established and it will be used as a forum to discuss the Company's contracting decisions.
+In keeping with a joint commitment of the Company and the Union to provide as much maintenance and repair work as possible to the regular maintenance workforce, the Committee - Union to provide as much maintenance and repair work as possible to the regular maintenance workforce, the Committee will also meet quarterly to make recommendations regarding the utilization of the mill maintenance workforce to minimize the use of contractors, both inside and out of the mill. - (b) The Company will not bring a contractor into the mill: - (i) Which directly results in the layoff of employees, or - (ii) To do the job of employees on layoff, or - (iii) To do the job of a displaced employee working outside his job category. - (c) It is not the intent of the Company to replace its regular work force through the use of contract firms.

-In keeping with a joint commitment of the Company and the Union to provide as much maintenance and repair work as possible to the regular maintenance workforce, the Committee will also meet quarterly to make recommendations regarding the utilization of the mill maintenance workforce to minimize the use of contractors, both inside and out of the mill.
+For greater clarity it is agreed that:

-- (b) The Company will not bring a contractor into the mill: - (i) which directly results in the layoff of employees, or - (ii) to do the job of employees on layoff, or - (iii) to do the job of a displaced employee working outside his job category. - (c) It is not the intent of the Company to replace its regular work force through the use of contract firms. - For greater clarity it is agreed that: - (a) The changes which provide that it is not the intent of the Company to replace its regular work force through the use of contract firms will not set aside existing external work arrangements and practices. - (b) Working under the flexible work practice provisions does not mean that an employee has been displaced and is working outside his job category.
+- (a) The changes which provide that it is not the intent of the Company to replace its regular work force through the use of contract firms will not set aside existing external work arrangements and practices. - (b) Working under the flexible work practice provisions does not mean that an employee has been displaced and is working outside his job category.